metaplex-foundation/developer-hub/src/pages/bubblegum/mint-cnfts.md

 description: Learn how to mint compressed NFTs on Bubblegum
 ---

 In [the previous page](/bubblegum/create-trees), we saw that we need a Bubblegum Tree to mint Compressed NFTs and we saw how to create one.
-Now, let's see how to mint compressed NFTs from a given Bubblegum Tree.
+Now, let's see how to mint compressed NFTs from a given Bubblegum Tree. {% .lead %}

 The Bubblegum program offers two minting instructions.
 One that mints NFTs without associating them with a collection and one that mints NFTs to a given collection.
 Let's start by looking at the former since the latter simply requires a few more parameters.

 ## Minting without a Collection